top of page

 PARTNERS

-Co-founders of the
+Co-founders of the CO-HATY project

-Metalab is an urban laboratory from Ivano-Frankivsk.
+METALAB is an urban laboratory from Ivano-Frankivsk.
 It includes a community united by an interest in urban living, and a desire to learn and improve the urban environment, as well as a platform for communication, urban research, and events.

 • Ivano-Frankivsk National Technical University of Oil and Gas